KumoKairo/Sleek-Render/README.md

-# This repository is not supported anymore and is for reference only.
-No pull requests, issues or comments are accepted
+# This repository is not supported and is for reference only.

+# No pull requests, issues or comments are accepted